peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public object ToObject(
         System.Type t);

 Converts this CBOR object to an object of an arbitrary type.
 See the documentation for the overload of this method taking a CBORTypeMapper parameter for more information.
-This method (without a CBORTypeMapper parameter) allows all data types not otherwise handled to be eligible for Plain-Old-Data serialization.
+This method doesn't use a CBORTypeMapper parameter to restrict which data types are eligible for Plain-Old-Data serialization.

 Java offers no easy way to express a generic type, at least none as easy as C#'s `typeof
         ` operator.
 The following example, written in Java, is a way to specify hat the return value will be an ArrayList of String objects.